rafalp/Misago/dev-docs/plugins/hooks/check-remove-private-thread-member-permission-hook.md

 #### `member_permissions: UserPermissionsProxy`

-A proxy object with the member’s permissions.
+A proxy object with the member's permissions.

 ## Action